 Visual Merchandising Definition: What is it?

-Visual Merchandising is a retail practice that includes the planning and execution of in-store product displays.
+Seasoned store owners may struggle with the question – What is visual merchandising.
+It is a retail practice that includes the planning and execution of in-store product displays.
 It is executed to attract customer attention and increase sales.

 The packaging of your product and the way it is displayed on shelves are factors that form an integral part of retail store visual merchandising.
 It involves anything and everything that impacts the visual perception of your product by consumers and how they interact with your product in a retail setting.